bevyengine/rfcs/rfcs/80-curve-trait.md

 wheel every time they want to write libraries that involve generating or working with curves.

 Furthermore, something like this is also a prerequisite to bringing more complex geometric operations (some of them with broad implications) into `bevy_math` itself.
-For instance, this lays the natural bedwork for more specialized libraries in curve geometry, such as those needed by curve extrusion (e.g. for mesh generation of roads and other surfaces).
+For instance, this lays the natural foundation for more specialized libraries in curve geometry, such as those needed by curve extrusion (e.g. for mesh generation of roads and other surfaces).
 Without an internal curve abstraction in Bevy itself, we would be forced to repeat our work for each class of curves that we want to work with.